 Every year millions of dollars are donated to charities.
 A lot of donors are interested in knowing about the performance of charitable organizations.
 They want to know if the NGOs are efficient at spending the donations in the right manner.
 Charity Navigator gives donors this clarity.

-It ranks the charitable organizations according to their performances and lets the donors know about the best charities.
+It ranks the charitable organizations in the USA according to their performances and lets the donors know about the best charities.
 Charity navigator tracks the record of charities over the years.
 It provides ratings about sustainability, governance, and practices.

 How NGOs Get Listed On Charity Navigator